 Cook for 3 to 5 minutes.
 When the pressure releases, mash the dal to smooth with a masher or ladle.

 Stir it to the boiling sambar.
 Adjust salt and tamarind if needed.
+If it is too thick to your liking, add little hot water.
 Bring it to a gentle boil and add coriander leaves.

 Heat a small pan with ghee.
 Add mustard, cumin, methi & red chillies.
 When the spices pop, add curry leaves.